 A Healing River

-This is a first in a series of educational videos which leading practitioners and thinkers discuss trauma and recovery, and the paradigm shift that is restorative justice.
+This is the first in a series of educational videos in which leading practitioners and thinkers discuss trauma and recovery, and the paradigm shift that is restorative justice.

 An Introduction to Restorative Circles with Dominic Barter